History of the Argentina national football team: 2006 World Cup

+Return of Basile

 2007 Copa América

 Argentina won all three games in the group stage, beating the United States, Colombia and Paraguay.
 After convincing victories over Peru and Mexico in the quarter-final and semi-final, respectively, they were favorites to beat Brazil in the final, but were defeated 3–0.

+During Sports Illustrated's 2009 all-decade awards and honors, the publication called Argentina the decade's biggest underachievers in the sport, citing their ongoing title drought and inability to win a trophy throughout the decade.
+It wrote: "the magnificently talented Albicelestes may have won World Cups in 1978 and '86, but this decade has been one long disaster...has one of the world's great soccer countries forgotten how to raise a trophy?"

+The Maradona era

 2010 World Cup

 Prior to the 2010 World Cup, Diego Maradona was appointed head coach.
 During the qualification process, he oversaw a 6–1 defeat to Bolivia in La Paz, Bolivia, and after a string of losses and draws, Argentina came dangerously close to failing to qualify, but victories in the last two matches secured qualification for the final tournament.
 In the final tournament itself, Argentina was placed in Group B, winning all their games.
 Their first game was against Nigeria, where Argentina netted a goal in the sixth minute to ensure a 1–0 victory.
 In the second match, against South Korea, a Gonzalo Higuaín hat-trick and a Korean own goal finished the score at 4–1.
 Argentina's last group game was against Greece, a 2–0 victory.

 Argentina then advanced to the round of 16 to play Mexico.
 The game started with controversy when Carlos Tevez headed a ball from Lionel Messi for a goal; replay clearly showed that Tevez was in an offside position.
 Eventually, Argentina beat Mexico 3–1 to advance to the quarter-finals.
 In a much-hyped game, Argentina was shocked after Germany eliminated them with a 4–0 win.
 Thomas Müller opened the scoring in the third minute, with Miroslav Klose adding an additional two and Arne Friedrich one.

+The Batista era

 2011 Copa América

 The 2011 Copa América was the first major tournament for new coach Sergio Batista.
 Argentina started the tournament with a shocking 1–1 tie against underdogs Bolivia.
 In their second game, they played a goalless draw against Colombia in Santa Fe, but went on to win their third game 3–0 against underdogs Costa Rica.
 Argentina was to play Uruguay in the quarter-finals.
 After going down after five minutes to a Diego Pérez goal, Gonzalo Higuaín equalized in the 17th minute.
 The score remained unchanged and after extra time, Argentina lost 5–4 in penalties with a miss from Carlos Tevez.
 After the elimination, Batista was sacked and replaced by former Estudiantes de La Plata coach Alejandro Sabella.